 Some requirements are easily evaluated and well understood by the buyer.
 These might include the life span of the battery; the frequency of calls; the level of safety certification; and the forecasting and ticketing APIs for level and usage-rate.
 External advice may be needed for other requirements, particularly when it comes to security, integration standards, and communications.
 The 2G GSM sunsetting was a lesson well learned by vendors and customers alike.

-By choosing systems with a long life span and a commitment to back office integration beyond today’s typical exchange of level data, propane marketers can maximize the benefits of tank monitoring, as well as their investment in back-office systems and truck computers, to leverage what is possible today while simultaneously planning for a future in which the IT systems carry more of the workload.
+By choosing systems with a long life span and a commitment to back office integration beyond today’s typical exchange of level data, propane marketers can maximize the benefits of propane tank monitoring, as well as their investment in back-office systems and truck computers, to leverage what is possible today while simultaneously planning for a future in which the IT systems carry more of the workload.
 This will further reduce the number of runouts and improve engagement with the end-gas consumers, generating stronger customer loyalty, and potentially halving the direct cost of delivering propane.

-Robert Battye has more than 30 years’ of project and executive management experience in IT, the last 12 working with propane companies as vice president North America and COO of Gaslog, a leading tank monitoring solution provider, which recently announced its merger with Anova.
-He can be contacted at email@example.com.
+Robert Battye has more than 30 years’ of project and executive management experience in IT, the last 12 working with propane companies as vice president North America and COO of Gaslog, a leading propane tank monitoring solution provider, which recently announced its merger with Anova.
+He can be contacted at firstname.lastname@example.org.